Online Course: A basic level, 4-week asynchronous course offered several times a year.

-Introduction to the principles, policies and practices of preservation in libraries and archives.
-It is designed to inform all staff, across divisions and departments and at all levels of responsibility.
-Provides tools to begin extending the useful life of library collections.
+Focus: Introduction to the principles, policies and practices of preservation in libraries and archives.
+Designed to inform all staff, across divisions and departments and at all levels of responsibility.

 Using the Personal Digital Archiving Day Kit to Connect with Your Community